mit212/lab2_2024/README.md

     </p>
 5. Clamp the base down to the table.

-## 2 Microcontroller Wiring and Code
+## 2 Wiring and Validation

+Similar to Lab 1, we also need to wire and validate the microcontroller, motors, and encoders.

+### 2.1 Microcontroller and Code

 1. Plug the microcontroller in the breadboard so that the USB-C port is near the edge of the breadboard.
 2. Use solid wires to connect the `3.3V` to both `+` rails and `GND` to both `-` rails.